VCityTeam/UD-Viz/Architecture.md

 # UDV Architecture

-UDV is build of several modules (UDV-Core/Modules) and is based on iTowns (itself based on THREE.js) for the display of city geometry.
+UDV consists of several modules (UDV-Core/Modules) and is based on iTowns (itself based on THREE.js) for the display of city geometry.

 ## Modules